Bilateral Distribution Compression: Reducing Both Data Size and Dimensionality: Experiments

 Gaussian noise $\mathcal{N}(\bm{0}, I_3)$ is then added to $\bm{x}$.
-The data are nonlinearly projected to ambient space via a randomly initialised 2-layer feed-forward neural net.
+Data are nonlinearly projected to 200 dimensions via a randomly initialised 2-layer feed-forward neural net.
 Responses are defined as

-We compress to $m=200$ pairs with latent dimension $p=3$ ($99.99\%$ compression).
-Figure~\ref{fig:swiss_roll_results} and Table~\ref{table:times} show that BDC-NL consistently outperforms ADC across all metrics on $n_t = 1{,}000$ test pairs, while being 20× faster.
+We compress to $m = 200$ labelled pairs using the extension from Section~\ref{Supervised}, with latent dimension $p = 3$ ($99.99\%$ compression).
+Figures~\ref{fig:swiss_roll_accuracy} and \ref{fig:swiss_roll_uncertainty}, and Table~\ref{table:times} show that BDC-NL consistently outperforms ADC across in terms of accuracy and uncertainty on $n_t = 1{,}000$ test pairs, while being $20\times$ faster and achieving almost $70\times$ more compression.
 As expected, BDC-L performs poorly due to the misspecification of a linear autoencoder in this nonlinear setting.

 \textbf{CT Slice}: The \textit{CT-Slice} dataset \citep{Graf2011CTslice} contains $n=53{,}500$ instances with $d=384$ features derived from CT scans, with the task of predicting slice position along the body.
 We hold out $n_t = 3{,}500$ pairs for computing test performance.
-We compress to $m=200$ pairs with latent dimension $p=27$ ($99.97\%$ compression).
-Figure~\ref{fig:ct_slice_results} and Table \ref{table:times} show that BDC outperforms ADC in both predictive performance \textit{and} speed.
+We compress to $m = 200$ labelled pairs using the extension from Section~\ref{Supervised}, with latent dimension $p=27$ ($99.97\%$ compression).
+Figures~\ref{fig:ct_slice_accuracy} and \ref{fig:ct_slice_uncertainty}, and Table \ref{table:times} show that BDC outperforms ADC in both predictive performance \textit{and} speed.